 The Uses of OTT Video Streaming

 The content distributed via the OTT platform breaks into two main categories: Video on Demand (VOD) and LIVE video streaming.
 VOD is the archived content, ready for the viewers to watch when they choose, rather than watch scheduled broadcasts.
 For VOD, content chunks are a bit longer, and that makes the process more efficient.
 While it is being viewed, players can cache larger pieces of content far enough.
 LIVE is a live video streaming of content, such as a sporting event, for the consumer to view in real-time.
-For LIVE, the players cannot cache as far ahead, making the streaming of LIVE content at high quality and low-latency.
+For LIVE, the players cannot cache as far ahead, making the streaming of LIVE content at high quality and low latency.

 As OTT helps stream globally with low latency, sporting organizations used it as the primary method of content distribution during the COVID-19 outbreak when fans were not allowed in the stadiums.
-Leagues and federations started using OTT platforms to monetize sport content and cover the damage created due to not selling tickets.
-According to a Research Dive report, the global over-the-top (OTT) market that accounted for $110.1 billion in 2018 is expected to garner $438.5 billion by 2026, growing at a healthy growth rate: 19.1%.
+Leagues and federations started using OTT platforms to monetize sports content and cover the damage created due to not selling tickets.
+According to a Research Dive report, the global over-the-top (OTT) market that accounted for $110.1 billion in 2018 is expected to garner $438.5 billion by 2026, growing at a healthy growth rate of 19.1%.
 The OTT market has already accumulated USD 155.6 Bn in the current situation.